 Tasks:

-Innovative new technologies both for the radiator material and photo-detection will be applied for the RICH in order to cope with the geometrical restrictions for integration in the CLAS12 spectrometer and with the operation in the high intensity electron beam and in presence of magnetic fields.
+Innovative new technologies of photo-detectionion will be applied for the RICH in order to cope with the geometrical restrictions for integration in the CLAS12 spectrometer and with the operation in the high intensity electron beam and in presence of magnetic fields.
 This requires intensive R&D before final design of the RICH detector under stringent time constraints.

-Radiator: test measurements of newly available aerogel radiators with variable refraction index; comparative studies of superposition of aerogel layers with increasing refraction index and monolithic aerogel tiles with refractive index variable in steps or with a gradient; development of the final radiator design.

 Photo-detector: study of the reply of SiPMs to the Cherenkov light produced in the chosen aerogel type; test measurements for comparative studies of the characteristics of SiPM; final design for the photo detection regarding an optimized performance to cost ratio; development of a fast readout system.

 Construction of a RICH prototype of final design and test measurements of the RICH performance.